rrohitsy0h0/rrohitsy0h0/README.md

 ### Hi there 👋
 I am Rohit Ranjeet Satpute, currently pursuing B.Tech in Computer Science and Engineering from IIT Kharagpur

+I am particularly interested in exploring the domain of Machine Learning
 <!--
 **rrohitsy0h0/rrohitsy0h0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.